MrThygesen16/COMP3100Stage2/README.md

 4. Once files have appropriate permissions:

-    - run the command: `javac Client.java`, this compiles the java Client code
+    - Run the command: `javac Client.java`, this compiles the java Client code
-    - might need to do the same for `Job.java` & `Server.java`
+    - Might need to do the same for `Job.java` & `Server.java`

 5. Whilst still in `src` folder, we can now run the test-script: